vanyakulinich/clientCard-react-playground/README.md

 The app is created using React and Redux.

+Launch app:
+            1.in backend folder do 'npm install', then 'yarn start'.
-To launch app in backend and frontend folders do 'npm install', then 'yarn start'.
+            2.in frontend folder do 'npm install', then 'yarn start'.

 The clients data is stored on server(Express) and given when the request is comming from app.